sachinrokade/k8-spring-anguler-curd-poc/README.md

-# Angular-SpringBoot CRUD Example - Backend Deployment on Kubernetes
+# Building a CRUD Application with Angular, Spring Boot, and Kubernetes (Dockerized)

 This README provides a step-by-step guide to deploying the backend (Spring Boot application) and MySQL database on a local Kubernetes cluster using Minikube.
 The guide includes console outputs for verification and troubleshooting.